Text By Daniel Garcia

 Revised by James Bow

-GO Transit operates its Richmond Hill GO Train station between downtown Toronto and Richmond Hill GO station at Major Mackenzie Road with intermediate stops at Oriole (near Highway 401), Old Cummer (north of Finch Avenue) and Langstaff (near Highway 407).
-As of the time of this writing (July 2013), GO offers five trains departing inbound from Richmond Hill weekday mornings and six trains returning in the afternoon.
-Additional train-bus service is provided to Richmond Hill and Langstaff stations, also weekdays only.
+GO Transit operates its Richmond Hill GO Train station between downtown Toronto and Gormley GO station in northeastern Richmond Hill, near the intersection of Leslie Street and Stouffville Road, with intermediate stops at Oriole (near Highway 401), Old Cummer (north of Finch Avenue), Langstaff (near Highway 407), and Richmond Hill (at Major Mackenzie Road).
+As of the time of this writing (December 2016), GO offers five trains departing inbound from Gormley weekday mornings and seven trains returning in the afternoon, with two (the earliest and latest departure) travelling to Richmond Hill GO Station only.
+Additional train-bus service is provided to Gormley, Richmond Hill and Langstaff stations, also weekdays only.

 In 2014, the Richmond GO line boasted an average weekday ridership of 10,000, up from 7,950 in 2008.